samhooke/Steganography/README.md

 # Setup

-Clone this repository.
-Then, in Matlab, do: File -> Set Path... -> Add With Subfolders... -> Browse for the root directory of this repository -> OK
+In Matlab, do: File -> Set Path... -> Add With Subfolders... -> Browse for root directory of this repo -> OK

 # Steganography

 This project contains implementations of 6 distinct steganography algorithms in Matlab, a simple interface for applying steganography to images, and a couple of processing methods for increasing robustness of the algorithms.
 For each algorithm, there is an example application both images and videos.
-The following files are all located in the *steganography/* folder:
+The following files are all located in the */steganography* folder:

 | Algorithm | Image Example                  | Video Example           |
 |:----------|:-------------------------------|:------------------------|